 Most ear blockages are caused by earwax build-up.
 Ear wax production is perfectly normal, but an excess can potentially be uncomfortable and painful.
 At this juncture, you may need your medical practitioner to remove the earwax without injuring your ear.
 Please do not attempt to remove the ear wax yourself!

 There are several earwax removal methods.
 However, micro-suction has emerged as the most effective and safest technique and is also my personal favorite.
 I may specialise in general and sexual health, but ear wax removal is one of the services outside my field that I offer and am really passionate about.
-And yes — in case anyone is wondering, ear wax removal is suitable for everyone regardless of gender or age.
+And yes — ear wax removal is suitable for everyone regardless of gender or age.

 Ear blockage can cause pain and discomfort and in severe cases even partial hearing loss.

-Micro-suction is a well-tolerated earwax removal technique and an efficient procedure.
+Micro-suction is a well-tolerated ear wax removal technique in Singapore and an efficient procedure.

 An ear microscope is used so that your doctor has a clear view of the ear canal.
 This facilitates the thorough ear wax cleaning with little to almost no discomfort.
 The doctor is able to use both his hands and the required tools.

-Apart from removing impacted ear wax, this form of treatment can help to clean abnormal ear discharge and remove any foreign bodies — a win-win!
+Apart from removing impacted ear wax, this form of treatment can help to clean abnormal ear discharge and remove any foreign bodies, which can cause discomfort.

 Micro-suction is often successful where other methods have failed.